danielatuesta55/Marketing_Dataset/README.md

 # Marketing_Dataset
-This Repository was created to further my knowledge with marketing data sets.
+This Repository was created to further my knowledge when working with marketing data sets.